Two weight L^{p} inequalities for fractional vector Riesz transforms and doubling measures: Organization of the proof

 for $\func{good}$ functions $f$ and $g$ in the sense of Nazarov, Treil and Volberg, see \cite{NTV} for the treatment we use here\footnote{ See also \cite[Subsection 3.1]{SaShUr10} for a treatment using finite collections of grids, in which case the conditional probability arguments are elementary.}.
 Following the weighted Haar expansions as given by Nazarov, Treil and Volberg in \cite{NTV4}, we write $f$ and $g$ in weighted Alpert wavelet expansions,

 The sum is further decomposed, as depicted in the brief schematic diagram below, by first \emph{Cube Size Splitting}, then using the \emph{Shifted Corona Decomposition}, according to the \emph{Canonical Splitting}.
+All of these `descriptive' expressions will be defined as the proof proceeds.

-Here is the brief schematic diagram as in \cite{AlSaUr}, summarizing the shifted corona decompositions as used in \cite{AlSaUr} and \cite{SaShUr7} for Alpert and Haar wavelet expansions of $f$ and $g$.
+Here is the brief schematic diagram as in \cite{AlSaUr}, summarizing the shifted corona decompositions as used in \cite{AlSaUr} and \cite{SaShUr7} for Alpert and Haar wavelet expansions of $f$ and $g$, and where $T^{\lambda }$ is a smooth $\lambda $-fractional Calder\'{o}n-Zygmund operator in $ \mathbb{R}^{n}$.
 The parameter $\rho $ is defined below.

 The condition that is used to control the indicated form is given in square brackets directly underneath.
 Note that all forms are controlled solely by the quadratic offset Muckenhoupt condition, save for the adjacent form which uses only the weak boundedness property, and the paraproduct form which uses only the scalar testing condition.